 In 2025, Tennessee finished the season 46-19 overall.
 They were also 16-14 in Southeastern Conference play.

 According to USA Today Major League Baseball writer Bob Nightengale, Vitello will make in excess of his $3 million annual contract at Tennessee.
-Nightengale also stated that Vitello will recieve the highest contract in MLB history for a first-year manager.
+Nightengale also stated that Vitello will receive the highest contract in MLB history for a first-year manager.

 In 2025, the San Francisco Giants finished the season 81-81.
 They were 161-163 in two seasons under Melvin and missed the postseason for the fourth-straight year.